The Stability of Online Algorithms in Performative Prediction: Preliminaries and Technical Background

 \begin{example}[\cite{perdomo2020performative}] Fix $\ell(z;\theta)$ to be the squared loss $\ell(z;\theta) = (z-\theta)^2$ and assume that $z \sim \cD(\theta)$ is a point mass distribution where $z = 0$ if $\theta > 1/2$ and $z=1$ if $\theta \leq 1/2$ for $\theta \in [0,1]$.
 The performative optimal solution for this problem is $\thetaPO = 1/2$.
 However, there is no performatively stable point since the following function has no fixed points

 Furthermore, retraining as per \Cref{eq:retraining} will produce the infinite alternating sequence $0,1,0,1,$... \end{example} From this example, we see that performatively stable models are not guaranteed to exist in general.
-Moreover, very recent work by \cite{anagnostides2026computational}, illustrates how even if we do assume that $\cD(\cdot)$ is $\eps$-sensitive and that stable models do exist, it is PPAD-hard to compute a performatively stable point even if $\ell$ is $\gamma$-strongly convex, $\beta$-smooth, and $\cD(\cdot)$ is $\eps$-sensitive with $\rho = \beta \eps / \gamma > 1$.
+Moreover, recent work by \citet{anagnostides2026computational}, illustrates how even if we do assume that $\cD(\cdot)$ is $\eps$-sensitive and that stable models do exist, it is PPAD-hard to compute a deterministic performatively stable point even if $\ell$ is $\gamma$-strongly convex, $\beta$-smooth, and $\cD(\cdot)$ is $\eps$-sensitive with $\rho = \beta \eps / \gamma > 1$.
+In short, it is provably impossible to find deterministic stable points in full generality.

 In this work, we sidestep these negative results by allowing the learner to \emph{randomize} across models.
 This enables us to guarantee stability without requiring continuity assumptions on $\cD(\cdot)$.
-We summarize these comparison to prior work in \Cref{table:comparison}.
-Apart from being necessary, mixture models are well-motivated in practice.
-Going back to the Wisconsin dropout example, the outcome for an individual student is a function of the specific prediction $f_\theta(x)$ the department made on that student, not the general mixture $\mu$ from which $\theta$ is drawn.
-However, stability is defined with respect to the entire population, not individual students.
-The department randomly chooses a model $\theta$ from $\mu$, that model $\theta$ influences the specific student's outcome, yet the department sees no need to retrain since performance looks good when we average over all students:
+We summarize these comparisons to prior work in \Cref{table:comparison}.

+Mixture models are not just necessary to guarantee stability; they are also practically well-motivated.
+To see this, it helps to go back to the Wisconsin dropout example.
+Assume that the department uses a mixture of models $\mu$.
+When deployed, students respond to the specific prediction $f_\theta(x)$ made on them, not the mixture $\mu$ ($\theta\sim \mu$ is the random model deployed at the time of their prediction).
+The mixture is stable if, on average across all students, no model would have done any better, and the department has no incentive to retrain.
+That is,

 This is the idea illustrated visually in \Cref{fig:stability}.
-We close this section by showing how, while not true in general, for certain problems performatively stable mixtures can also be performatively optimal.
+We close this section by showing that, while not true in general, for certain problems performatively stable mixtures can also be performatively optimal.
 Furthermore, these mixtures are the natural limit of no-regret algorithms.

 \begin{example}[Continued] Let $\theta_1, \dots, \theta_T$ be the sequence of iterates produced by repeatedly retraining, that is running the follow-the-leader algorithm,